 This shopping center was built in the early seventies to recreate an old Mexican village.
-Normally I don’t enjoy this kind of architectural mimicry, but Tlaquepaque is so well done that it is truly charming, and a wonderfully romantic place to get married.
+Tlaquepaque is truly charming and a wonderfully romantic place to get married.
 The tiny chapel there can accommodate around 40 people, but the courtyards can accommodate larger groups easily, for both ceremonies and receptions.

 Also known as Red Rock Crossing, Crescent Moon Ranch is a beautiful place that offers both types of Sedona’s natural beauty – the lush green environment of the creek and wonderful red rock views.
 This is the place where photographers go to shoot their versions of the iconic shot of Cathedral Rock that has become so famous.
 This is one of the loveliest locations to hold an outdoor ceremony, if you don’t care about it being in a public park.
 In fact, the only downside is that it can be crowded in peak seasons (Spring and Fall).
 The fee to hold a wedding there is very low – that, coupled with its beauty, makes it extremely popular for weddings, so it’s advisable to contact them for a “slot” as soon as you can.